allpro/react-router-pause/README.md

 #### `handler` Function Return Values

-When called, the handler must return one of these 5 responses:
+If the handler does NOT call any navigationAPI method is before it returns, then it must return one of these responses:

 - **`true`** or **`undefined`** - Allow navigation to continue.
 - **`false`** - Cancel the navigation event, permanently.